Twins stay on track in postseason race, beat Tigers 7-3 (Sep 22, 2017) | FOX Sports

 Daniel Norris (4-8) allowed five runs and seven hits in 4 2/3 innings.

 The Twins trailed 2-1 when Buxton came up with men on first and second and one out in the fourth.
-His line drive looked catchable, but it slipped past third baseman Jeimer Candelario and down the line, scoring both runners.
+His line drive looked catchable, but it slipped past third baseman Jeimer Candelario and down the line for a double, scoring both runners.
 Buxton later came home on a single by Kepler.

 Eduardo Escobar added an RBI single in the fifth, and Robbie Grossman’s run-scoring double in the sixth made it 6-2.